okl/danger-tokenmgr/README.md

 ## Running

-First, edit zookeeper-storage.clj to match the zookeeper url to the correct one for your environment.
+First, edit zookeeper_storage.clj to match the zookeeper url to the correct one for your environment.

 To start a web server for the application, run: